Coneriys/apache4/docs/content/providers/ecs.md

 # ...
 ```

-??? info "Default rule and Traefik service"
+??? info "Default rule and apache4 service"

-    The exposure of the Traefik container, combined with the default rule mechanism,
+    The exposure of the apache4 container, combined with the default rule mechanism,
     can lead to create a router targeting itself in a loop.
     In this case, to prevent an infinite loop,
-    Traefik adds an internal middleware to refuse the request if it comes from the same router.
+    apache4 adds an internal middleware to refuse the request if it comes from the same router.

 ### `refreshSeconds`